Azure/azurearc-dev/README.md

 7. Using the command palette, please provide an azure subscription, resource group and a name for your cluster.

 > - Note: This environment is intended to be used for development and testing purposes only.
 You are able to use this environment for 30 days for free once you connect to Arc.
->   - **Testing notes: We are investigating if we can show a notification to users close to the 30d mark.
- We also chose to deploy the cluster as not arc enabled because we would need certain inputs (RG, name, sub) from the user.
-I like this experience because:
->   - This decouples process of installing EE (which may or may not succeed and arc enabling.
-If we do them both at once, it becomes harder to identify what failed in the process.
->   - I think the flow would also be confusing because we would need to ask up front from RG, sub, etc before we download anything.
->   - I also like the idea of making progress in small steps vs one step, which I think strikes a good balance between enabling learning and automation.
-Please provide feedback here.**

 ## Create your first Arc-enabled application